VirtusLab/infrastructure-as-types/README.md

 # infrastructure-as-types
-DEMO repository for Infrastructure as Types project
+DEMO repository for Infrastructure as Types project, providing tools for custom microsystem control planes

 ## Vision

-One API to rule them all, custom DLS to express it all.
+One API to rule them all, custom DSL to express it all.

-We want every JVM developer (starting with Scala) to feel at home in a cloud native environemnt.
+We want every JVM developer (starting with Scala) to **feel at home in a cloud** native environemnt.

 We believe that a **developer friendly** abstractions that allow to define any distributed system required by the business are increasingly necessary in the age of the cloud.
+Real-world use cases come with complexity that YAMLs can't reliably express.

-The plan is simple, provide a set of tools for **custom microsystem control plane development**
+The plan is simple, provide a set of tools for **custom microsystem control plane development**:
 - High-level Scala DSL describing a **graph of your microservices and service meshes**
 - Low-level Scala DSL for Kubernetes JSON/YAML resources (incl.
 CRDs)
 - Scala Kubernetes Controllers/Operators library